MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 # Run your flows with buttons from Bttn by The Button Corporation

 Microsoft Flow has partnered with [Bttn by The Button Corporation](https://my.bt.tn/) (bttn), one of the leading physical button manufacturers.
 With this partnership, you can trigger your flows by touching a physical button.
-For example, you can press a bttn to call your helpdesk with relevant infomation about the location of a problem, send an email to your team, block your calendar, or reorder supplies.
+For example, you can press a bttn to call your helpdesk with location information, send an email to your team, block your calendar, or reorder supplies.

->[AZURE.IMPORTANT]You must [register](https://my.bt.tn/) your bttns before you can use them in flows.
+>[AZURE.IMPORTANT][Register](https://my.bt.tn/) your bttns before you can use them in flows.

 Microsoft Flow also partners with [Flic by Shortcut Labs](./flic-button-flows.md), another leading manufacturer that allows you to run your flows with a physical button.